Kris-Sekula/Hyperflex-API/README.md

 ```
 Every 1 min Prometheus calls the url and processes the data.

-Here is an example of thos the graphs look like:
+Here is an example of those the graphs look like:

 ![alt text](https://github.com/Kris-Sekula/Hyperflex-API/blob/master/cl2018-stats-example.png "Graphana Dashboard")

-## How to deploy.
+## How to deploy (last tested Jan 2019).

 1. Install ubuntu server 16.04 64bit (I used: ubuntu-16.04.5-server-amd64.iso)
     * Basic installation, only select OpenSSH from the package list, create a user.